moodlehq/moodle-performance-comparison/README.md

 ## Usage

-It also differs depending whether you have both web server and JMeter in the same computer or not.
+The simplest is to just execute *compare.sh {size}*, but it will only work in development computers where jmeter is installed in the web server and when you are testing differences between different branches.
+For other cases the process also differs depending whether you have both web server and JMeter in the same computer or not.
 Here there is another alternative, you can load your sql dump instead of having a clean brand new site with a fixed dataset, so you can run the generated test plan using real site generated data.

 The groupname and description arguments of test_runner.sh are useful to identify the run when comparing results, you can use it to set the branch name, the settings you used or whatever will help you identify which run is it.

 Note that you can run the tests as many times as you want, you just need to run after_run_setup.sh and restart_services.sh before running test_runner.sh every time to clean up the site.

-### Web and JMeter servers in the same computer (usually a development computer)
+### Web and JMeter servers in the same computer, to find performance differences between different branches (usually a development computer)
+* Run compare.sh specifying the size of the test, the browser will be automatically opened after both runs are finished
+    + ./compare.sh {size}
+* In case the browser doesn't open properly the comparison page, browse to
+    + http://localhost/moodle-performance-comparison/index.php (change to your URL according to your configuration)

+### Web and JMeter servers in the same computer, to find performance differences changing site settings / cache stores
 * Generate the data and run the tests
     + cd /path/to/moodle-performance-comparison
     + *./before_run_setup.sh {XS|S|M|L|XL|XXL}*
-    + Change site settings if necessary according to what you are comparing (you can overwrite the database dump if you don't want to set it again)
+    + Change site settings if necessary according to what you are comparing
     + *./restart_services.sh*
     + *./test_runner.sh* {groupname} {descriptioname}
     + *./after_run_setup.sh*